shawlab-moffitt/PATH-SURVEYOR-Suite/7-PATH-SURVEYORS-Docker/README.md

 #### Use

-The application can then be accessed locally through typing the address http://127.0.0.1:3838 in your browser.
+The loaded application can then be accessed locally through typing the address http://127.0.0.1:3838 in your browser.